Presidency of Barack Obama: 2010 mid-term elections

-Attacking Obama relentlessly, emphasizing the stalled economy, and enjoying the anger of the Tea Party Movement, Republicans scored a landslide in the 2010 midterm elections, winning control of the House and gaining seats in the Senate.
+Attacking Obama relentlessly, emphasizing the stalled economy, and enjoying the anger of the Tea Party Movement, Republicans had a red wave in the 2010 mid-term elections, winning control of the House and gaining seats in the Senate.
 After the election, John Boehner replaced Nancy Pelosi as Speaker of the House, and Pelosi became the new House Minority Leader.
 Boehner pledged to repeal Obamacare and cut federal spending.

 Obama called the elections "humbling" and a "shellacking", arguing that the defeat came because not enough Americans had felt the effects of the economic recovery.
 The newly empowered House Republicans quickly confronted Obama on issues such as Obamacare and the debt ceiling.
 The Republican victory in the election also gave Republicans the upper hand in the redistricting that occurred after the 2010 United States census.

 2012 re-election campaign

 On April 4, 2011, Obama announced that he would seek re-election in 2012.
 He did not face any significant rivals for the Democratic nomination.
 His Republican opponent was Mitt Romney, a former governor of Massachusetts.
 Romney called for lower taxes, spending cuts, an increase in defense spending, and a repeal of Obamacare (even though it was based on a Massachusetts healthcare plan developed under Romney).
 Obama's campaign was based in Chicago and run by many former members of the White House staff and members of the successful 2008 campaign.
 Obama won re-election with 332 (out of a total of 538) electoral votes and 51.1% of the popular vote, making him the first person since Dwight Eisenhower to twice win 51 percent of the vote.
 According to exit polls, Obama won a majority of the vote from women, blacks, Hispanics, Asians, people under 45, people making less than $50,000 per year, people inhabiting large or mid-sized cities, liberals, moderates, the unmarried, gays, and people with no college education, some college education, or graduate degrees.
-In addition to the presidential election victory, the Democrats also picked up seats in both houses of Congress, but Republicans retained control of the House.
+In the concurrent congressional elections, the Democrats also picked up seats in both houses of Congress, but Republicans retained control of the House.

 2014 mid-term elections

-Obama's second mid-term election turned into another wave election, as Republicans won control of the Senate and picked up several governorships.
+In the 2014 mid-term elections, Republicans had another red wave, winning control of the Senate, gaining seats in the House, and picked up several governorships.
 Mitch McConnell replaced Harry Reid as Senate Majority Leader, while Reid became the Senate Minority Leader.
 Republican control of the Senate gave the party the power to block Obama's executive and judicial nominees.
 The Republican waves in 2010 and 2014 defeated many young Democratic candidates, weakening the farm team of several state Democratic parties.